vaclavak/SkyLoom/README.md

 ## ⚙️ Usage

 - Open the SkyQuill settings in-game by pressing the default right shift key.
+You can change this key in the default minecraft binds menu.
 - Browse features.
 - Use the commands listed below for additional functionality.
 - Enjoy improved gameplay and dominate Hypixel SkyBlock!